- Climate Change Impact (Audubon) | +1.5°C - 42% Range Lost | +3.0°C - 81% Range Lost

-Chasing one of the two elusive mountain grouse (Dendragapus obscurus).
+Chasing one of the two elusive blue grouse (Dendragapus obscurus) of the mountains on North America.

 The dusky grouse is a very striking bird with beautiful plumage, although it looks very similar to another grouse species.
 Until 2006, the dusky grouse and sooty grouse were both called the blue grouse, but they are now recognized as two separate species (Washington Department of Fish and Wildlife 2018).
 The dusky grouse primarily occupies the drier, interior (eastern) side of our Western mountain ranges, while the sooty grouse usually occurs on the moist, coastal (western) side.
 Here is what you need to know about the dusky grouse.